project-oak/transparent-release/docs/claim-transparency.md

 ## The Claim Format

-We propose the following structure, based on the [in-toto Statement standard](https://github.com/in-toto/attestation/blob/main/spec/README.md#statement), for specifying security and privacy claims.
+We define the following structure, based on the [in-toto Statement standard](https://github.com/in-toto/attestation/blob/main/spec/README.md#statement), for specifying security and privacy claims.
 This format is meant to be generic and allow specifying different types of claims.